chirag-1998/dw-input/README.md

 - formattedValueGetter - Use to auto-format value on blur.
 It provides value in argument.
 It must be return a string.

-- focusedValueGetter - Use to set value on focus.
+- valueDeformatter - Use to set value on focus.
 It provides value in argument.
 It must be return a string.

 ## Theme
 Configure color of the icon using `--dw-icon-color` css variable.